 Graphing Magic plots 2D and 3D functions.
 The 2D functions include polar, parametric and implicit functions.
 The 3D include cylindrical and sperical coordinates.
 It also plots solids such as solids of revolution and solids formed by slices.
 Many other 3D options are available.
 If you wish to run the program from your own machine, download it and unzip to its own folder.

 Mathematics Animation Magic is a program for creating web pages with animated mathematical drawings, 2D graphs, 3D graphs, ot mathematics text.
 The program is intended for teachers developing apps for their classroom or for tutorials.
 No programing knowledge is required.

 A collection of stand-alone animated mathematics web pages created with Math Animation Magic.
 Use them as is or import them into Math Animation Magic to help learn to create your own apps.

 EASIWord is an addin for Microsoft Word that makes it easy to insert mathematical expressions, symbols, graphs, and drawings into Word documents.
 The program installs a setup program on your desktop.
 When the setup is executed, it moves various files to your templates folder.
 Warning: because of moving various files, some virus protection software believes that this installer contains a virus.
 The software as distributed on this site has no virus, but you will probably be warned that it might.

 Math Magic symplifies expressions and solves equations symbolically giving either exact or approximate answers.
-In addition it calcuates symbolic derivatives and either definite or indefinite integrals.
+In addition it calcuates symbolic derivatives.

 This program is used find a polynomial that generates a given sequence.
 For example, 2,4,5 returns the polynomial